Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 # Holdouts

+Eppo's Holdout Analysis allows your company to validate the impact of Experimentation.

+This functionality offers the ability to set a holdout audience in feature flags that keeps an audience isolated from all active experiments, and measures metric changes for the holdout audience versus an audience that only experiences winning experiments.

 ## Journey of a Holdout user

-1. Define one or more holdout groups.
-At a minimum give each a name and a percent.
+Define one or more holdout groups with a relevant key and the desired active date range.
 You can have multiple holdout groups running at once (e.g one for each team that runs experiments).

 ![Creating a Holdout](/img/experiments/holdouts/holdouts-docs-setup1.png)

+### Assignment period

-2. Create experiments on your own schedule.
+1. Create experiments on your own schedule.
-3. When subjects are assigned to experiments whose dates overlap with an active Holdout, they may be assigned to a `holdout` group.
+2. When subjects are assigned to eligible experiments (more details below) with an active Holdout, Eppo's SDK may assign them to a `holdout` group.
 The assignments `control` and `holdout` should lead to the same end user experience.
 For this cohort the SDK will return the `control` variation.

+*Eligible experiments*

+* Any experiment allocation that starts after the start date will have a holdout applied.
+* Any experiment allocations that starts after the end date will not have a holdout applied
+* Experiments allocation that start during the assignment window but do not end in that time, will have the holdout applied but not included in the analysis.
+In this case some traffic is wasted.

-4. Once an experiment is complete and a winning variation is selected, all non-holdout users (variations and control) will receive it.
+3. Once an experiment is complete and a winning variation is selected, all non-holdout users (variations and control) will receive it.
 Users will now either get assigned the winning variant or `holdout`.
-5. Run as many experiments as you want by repeating steps 2-4.
+4. Run as many experiments as you want by repeating these steps.

 ### Evaluation period

-You may begin an analysis anytime by creating a Holdout Experiment.
+You may begin an analysis at the conclusion of your desired assignment period by creating a Holdout Experiment.

 ![Creating a Holdout Experiment](/img/experiments/holdouts/holdouts-create-an-experiment.png)

-1. While the evaluation is ongoing, newly shipped winning variations will be added to it automatically.
+1. The evaluation is ongoing and newly shipped winning variations will be added to it automatically.
-7. For that holdout group, after the evaluation period finishes, end the holdout group and dismantle the experiments in the group.
+2. For that holdout group, after the evaluation period finishes, end the holdout group.
-8. A report can now be generated reflecting data from the evaluation period showing how the holdout group did against users who saw all experiment winners.
+3. A report can now be generated reflecting data from the evaluation period showing how the holdout group did against users who saw all experiment winners.

 ![View Holdout Report](/img/experiments/holdouts/holdouts-view-report.png)